Brachycephalic Obstructive Airway Syndrome (BOAS)

 - Death (in some severe cases)

-Unfortunately, BOAS can only be fixed surgically.
-However, with any brachycephalic breeds, there are a few key points to remember:
+Unfortunately, BOAS cannot be ‘cured’ but the signs can be significantly alleviated with surgery.
+However, with any brachycephalic breeds, there are a few key points to remember to try and reduce clinical signs:

 - Weight control – weight loss is so important to reduce the severity of BOAS